 - They don’t want the dog returned.
 You will find that almost every dog rescue group and shelter requires that if you cannot keep the dog for any reason, you must return it to them.
 This is to ensure the animal does not end up in harm’s way.
 Although the dog might be returned for no fault of their own, most people are leery of dogs that have been returned making it harder to find a new home.
 For this reason the rescue group wants to make sure they find the right person for the dog.

 How to Increase Your Chance of Being Selected By a Rescue Group

 The more flexible you are with the type of dog you are looking for, the easier it will be to find a dog.
 Here are some ways to compromise on the dog you want:

-- Get an older dog instead of a puppy – People tend to want a puppy but older dogs are generally better behaved from the start and have the benefit of being previously trained.
+- Consider getting an older dog instead of a puppy.
+Older dogs sometimes have the benefit of being previously trained.

 - Be open to different genders or colors

 - Purebreds are hard to come by – Consider getting a mixed breed dog that is part your desired breed